-Yee throws triathlon script in the Seine to claim gold
+Yee throws triathlon script in the Seine to claim Olympic gold in Team GB's Moment of the Games

 Alex Yee looked down and out in Paris only to take the script and throw it into the Seine.

-Yee must have seen Tom Pidcock and Andy Murray's comebacks of recent days and thought – ‘I can raise that’.
+Yee must have seen Tom Pidcock and Andy Murray's comebacks of Paris 2024 and thought – ‘I can raise that’.

-He upgraded his Tokyo triathlon silver to gold in Paris, with a display of ruthless tactical racing genius that defied all conventional wisdom.
+He upgraded his Tokyo triathlon silver to gold in Paris, with a display of ruthless tactical racing genius that defied all conventional wisdom and earnt him not only Olympic gold, but the coveted 'Moment of the Games' award at Team GB Ball 2024.

 Oh Yee of little faith, he was right to say as he chased down New Zealand's Hayden Wilde, who seemed to have the gold in his grasp, to cross the line first on the gilded Pont Alexandre III.